nusco/narjillos/backlog.md

   Try it with the very long experiment I have stored, that is currently failing with an OutOfMemoryError after a few saves.

 - Generate lab script for packaged distribution

+- Start Lab utility with deep stack
+  Otherwise it overflows when exporting huge phylogenetic trees.
+  I tried to do this in Gradle, but I failed (it works in Eclipse).
+  It's documented in the help, so not really important.

 ##Seasons